muditha-silva/DropWizard-AWS-Elastic-BeanStalk/README.md

 ## Introduction

 The purpose of this project is to deploy a DropWizad application using AWS Elastic BeanStalk as a Docker image.
-Please follow the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki) which gives an overall deployment architecture and step by step configuration steps needed.
+Please follow the [Wiki](https://github.com/muditha-silva/DropWizard-AWS-Elastic-BeanStalk/wiki) which gives an overall AWS deployment architecture and step by step configuration steps needed.

 ## Overview